barakyoresh/PhotoKit-Concurrent-Lock/README.md

 Demo application that displays a single collection view of PhotoKit images.

 ## Reproducing issue
-1. Open the app, make sure you give access to the photo library.
+1. Open the app via Xcode with access to the debugger, make sure you give access to the photo library.
 2. Scroll vigorously through the images.

 ### Expected results